SamChou19815/website/packages/blog/blog/2019-01-12-samlang-alpha-design-choices.md

 ---
-title: Design Choice of SAMLANG in Alpha
+title: Design Choice of samlang in Alpha
 tags: [design-choices]
 ---